TheOnlyEmily/fizbuzz-framework/README.md

 # fizbuzz-framework

-A simple library for designing programs to play Fizbuzz and similar counting games.
+A simple library for designing programs to play Fiz Buzz and similar counting games.

 The rules of Fiz Buzz are as follows: